Glasgow crash is 'attempted murder'

 Detectives said a blue BMW drove into a Vauxhall Vectra on Atlas Road in Springburn at 21:50.

-A 32-year-old man was seriously injured in the incident and is being treated at Glasgow Royal Infirmary.
+The victim, named locally as Scott McCue, 32, suffered serious injuries and is being treated at Glasgow Royal Infirmary.

-Officers said the exact circumstances of what happened had yet to be established.

 Serious injuries

+The collision follows a spate of recent incidents in the north of the city, including the murder of Kenny Reilly in Maryhill.

-The BMW smashed into the back of the Vectra, which had two people inside, before driving off towards Balgrayhill.
+Mr McCue was seriously injured when a BMW smashed into the back of the Vectra.

-One man suffered serious injuries but is in a stable condition in hospital.
-The second man was not hurt.

 Paramedics alerted police after discovering the damaged Vectra empty in the middle of the street at about 22:00.